Crime in Toronto: The Magaddino ascendency

 In July 1983, Frank Cotroni entered the Ontario market, sending out his favorite hitman Réal Simard to meet Papalia in order to inform him that the Cotroni family would now operating in Ontario and he expected the co-operation of the Papalia family, which Papalia gave.
 Simard wrote in his autobiography Le neveu: "The Toronto [strip] clubs were not producing much and had not for a while.
 The head of the Commisso family had been in prison since 1981, and no one was looking after things.
 Ontario was 15 years behind Quebec when it came to making money from the clubs".
 Simard founded the Prestige Entertainment Inc strippers' agency to bring Quebec strippers to Ontario, rented an apartment at the Sutton Palace Hotel, and travelled around in a Merendes-Benz automobile.
 Cotroni visited Toronto about once a month to see Simard, and during those visits, the gangster-boxer Eddie Melo served as his chauffeur-bodyguard.
 During his visits to Toronto, Cotroni always met with Rocco Zito, the leader of the Siderno group.
 In November 1983, Simard learned that two drug dealers from Montreal, Mario Héroux and Robert Hétu, had arrived to compete with the Cotroni family.
 Simard stormed into their Toronto hotel room to shoot both men, killing Héroux and wounding Hétu.
 After being arrested, Simard turned Crown's evidence and testified against Cotroni.
 Melo replaced Simard as the Cotroni family's Toronto agent, serving in that position until his murder on 6 April 2001.
+On 9 December 1983, Domenic Racco, the boss of the Siderno group, was murdered by the Musitano family associates.
 In the 1980s, Papalia sent out a crew of muscular Mafiosi led by Carmen Barillaro and Enio Mora to raid the illegal gambling houses in Toronto's Greektown in the Pape-Danforth area that refused to pay him extortion money.
 The raids were noted for their brutality as Barillaro, Mora and the others beat up and robbed the patrons with much viciousness and in one case sliced up the ear of the owner of a gambling house.
 In December 1985, Barillaro, Mora and several other Mafiosi were all charged by the Ontario Provincial Police as part of Project Outhouse for their actions in the Greektown raids, but none of the accused were ever brought to trial.